kevanlee/horses/README.md

 * Remodel ✅👍
 * Throne Room ⚫️
 * Chapel ✅👍
-* Masquerade ❌ - text of the button is wrong (Put in hand, not Discard).
-Also, it adds a card-image to money cards for some reason (the masquerade image btw)
+* Masquerade ✅👍 - modal keeps the right art, the button now reads "Put in Hand," and the spare card goes to discard.
-* Harbinger ❌🐠 - text of the button is wrong (Discard, should be "Add to top of deck").
-Update button text if discard is empty.
-When does it put it on top of my deck? because I played masquerade right after, and my card wasn't in there.
-What is the # of cards that show up on a page? b/c I have two pages but it looks like they all could fit on page 1.
+* Harbinger ✅👍 - modal shows the right cards, supports paging, and puts the selected card back on top of your deck.
-* Feast ❌ 🐠 - modal does not open
+* Feast ✅👍 - modal opens again so you can gain a card up to 5 cost.
 * Library ❌ - fix the UI.
 Also, when drawing new cards after discarding action cards, the new cards need the proper/same info including CSS class, and it needs to reshuffle the discard when it runs out
-* Mine ❌ 🐠 - needs rechecked
+* Mine ✅👍 - treasure upgrade flow works and sends the new treasure to your hand.
 * Moneylender ✅👍
 * Gardens ❌ 🐠
-* Adventurer ❌ 🐠 - needs rechecked
+* Adventurer ✅👍 - reveals cards with the right art, adds treasures to hand, and discards the rest.
-* Vassal ❌ 🐠 - Fix UI.
+* Vassal ✅👍 - UI clarifies the choice and lets you play or discard the revealed Action.